-AARP Foundation, AARP, and the Robert Wood Johnson Foundation (RWJF), awarded more than $700,000 to 16 projects in 11 states and the District of Columbia offering promising solutions aimed at eliminating structural inequities, particularly structural racism, within the nursing profession, health systems, or community, and for projects that help improve access to care and services for those most disproportionately impacted by health disparities.
+The AARP Center for Health Equity through NursingSM and the Future of Nursing: Campaign for Action, an initiative of AARP Foundation, AARP, and the Robert Wood Johnson Foundation (RWJF), awarded nearly $700,000 to 15 projects in 10 states (updated August 15, 2023) and the District of Columbia offering promising solutions aimed at eliminating structural inequities, particularly structural racism, within the nursing profession, health systems, or community, and for projects that help improve access to care and services for those most disproportionately impacted by health disparities.

 Read more about the projects below.

 Establishing SHINES (Summer Health Institute for Nurse Exploration and Success), a program that introduces high school and community college students to careers in nursing and health care through a two-week summer immersive experience.
 This program is designed for students from communities underrepresented in nursing.
 Capital City Black Nurses Association will create and lead a learning collaborative for similar programs across the nation.

 Implementing virtual interpretation services for advanced practice nurses to utilize during in-home visits with low-income older adults.

 Regents of the University of California

 Implementing a referral process, of low-income patients within Maternal and Child Health Services to the Let’s Get Set app, a tax filing app designed for low-income parents with young children to maximize their receipt of tax credits.
 Testing the effectiveness of trusted health care messengers in increasing access to the Earned Income Tax Credits and Child Tax Credit.

 See the work in action: